 This last picture shows AIDAblu (II) in Amsterdam at the 11th of march 2010, while she entered the port of the Dutch capital for the first time.

-One ship that has sailed for AIDA Cruises for a while but is placed elsewhere at the site is
+Other ships that have sailed or will be sailing for AIDA Cruises but are placed elsewhere at the site are

 AIDAblu (1) (2004-2006) and she is placed as Crown Princess under Princess Cruises